michael-hll/command-tube/README.md

         4. Run tube version command to verify it's built successfully:
            >>> ./tube --version

+    - More YAML file examples could reference the yaml files within test folder.

+## Tube
+   There is only one main tube and maybe many sub-tubes within a yaml file.
+   The main tube name can be one of these: 'Tube', 'tube' or 'TUBE'.
+   Using command RUN_TUBE you can run a sub-tube:
+   Tube:
+      - RUN: SubTube
+   SubTube:
+      - PRINT: I'm a command from sub tube

+   Tube Chain:
+      A tube and it's all parents' tubes composed a tube chain.
+      From previous example, tubes 'SubTube' and 'Tube' is one tube chain.

+## Tube Commands
+    For all supported tube commands you could use below commands:
+    >>> python command-tube.py help commands
+    You can find each command's description, syntax there.

+## Naming Convention
+   All sub-tube names and tube variables name could using following characters:
+      a~z,A-Z,0-9,_
+   Note: Python keywords are not allowed to use tube name or variable names.

 ## General Arguments & Tube Variables
+    Each tube command has its own arguments, there are also some general arguments can be used for most of tube commands.
     - General Arguments
         Description: Most of tube commands support additional --continue, --redo, --key, --if, --raw and --note general arguments.
 It could make your tube realize